-The following valuation techniques were used to measure fair value of assets as of March 31, 2020 and 2019:
+The following valuation techniques were used to measure fair value of assets as of March 31, 2021 and 2020:

 - Common stocks Fair value of common stock is based on closing price reported in the active market on which the individual securities are traded and utilizes level 1 inputs. - Equity and bond mutual funds Fair value of mutual funds is based on quoted market prices utilizing level 1 inputs. - Limited partnerships Fair value of the Community Foundation's partnership interests are valued based on the underlying investments within each partnership and the Community Foundation's percentage ownership in each partnership.
-Limited partnerships utilize level 3 inputs. - Common/collective trusts Fair value of common/collective trusts is valued at the net value of participation units held by the Community Foundation at year end.
-The value of these units is determined by the trustee based on the current market values of the underlying assets of the fund based on information reported by the investment advisor.
-Common/collective trusts utilize level 3 inputs.
+Limited partnerships utilize level 3 inputs.